This post may contain affiliate links. Please see our disclosure for more information.

 for the millet

-• Combine millet, cardamom, ghee, and water in a small saucepan.
-Bring to a boil, reduce heat to low and cook, covered, for 10 minutes.
+- Combine water, millet, ghee and cardamom in a small saucepan.
+Bring to a boil, reduce heat to low, and cook, covered, for 10 minutes.

-• Asparagus: Add chopped asparagus stems on top of the millet and cook for another 3 minutes.
+- Decide if using asparagus OR greens.
+For asparagus, add chopped asparagus stems on top of the millet and cook for another 3 minutes.
 Add the tips and cook for 2-3 minutes, until the asparagus is soft.
-Greens: Add chopped greens and cook for 5 minutes.
+For greens: Add chopped greens and cook for 5-6 minutes, or until the greens are soft.

-• Turn off the heat and keep the lid on for about 5 minutes while you prepare the sauce.
+- Turn off the heat and let stand, covered, for about 5 minutes, while you prepare the sauce.

 for the sauce